shenef/Boktai-Speedrunning/src/shinbok/any.md

 ### <span class="mission">Mission: Open all chests!</span>

-TODO add vid or ideally map with traps and chests

 After the mission proceed through the ↙️ gate & the ↘️ door, go upstairs and walk past the slimes to go through the ↙️ exit and go downstairs again.
 Go through the door and proceed in the ↙️ direction 3 times.